RxLaboratory/Duik/src-docs/docs/guide/automation/motion-trail.md

 *Using the advanced mode, the trail can look 3D*{style="font-size:0.8em;"}

 !!! tip
-    As the motion trail is contained in a shape layer, it's easy to change it’s appearance and use it as you wish!
+    As the motion trail is contained in a shape layer, it's easy to change it’s appearance, so use it as you wish!
 You can add and modify everything in the content of the Motion Trail layer.

 ### Sampling and performance